Skip to content

 public void init(){

-// retrieve the initialization parameters
+// retrieve initialization parameters

-// Are the parameters OK?
+// parameters ok?

 return;